DoYouSeeAmin/CrashFix/README.md

 # CrashFix
 This is my first program

 How to use

-Press numpad- when you entered the game and when u close game press numpad+
+Press numpad- when you launched the game

+and when u closed game press numpad+

 For exit the program press ctrl+*